Rooiels Community Site

 Baboons in Rooiels

 Most Rooielsers love living in wild nature and sharing our world with the baboons - but we do need to take precautions and we need to avoid feeding them so we can keep living with them.
-"Strategies to reduce baboon-human conflict should focus on reducing the benefits to baboons of seeking human-derived foods (i.e., reduce attractants), or increasing the costs to them of doing so (i.e., effective use of deterrents).
+"Strategies to reduce baboon-human conflict should focus on reducing the benefits to baboons of seeking human-derived foods.
 The overarching goal should be to prevent baboons from accessing human-derived foods.
 The onus is on property owners to adequately protect their property against these very adaptable, intelligent wild animals!"
-(Imfene Education and Conservation website)
+(Imfene Education and Conservation.
+See also 2023 article on the importance of wildlife-human coexistence to human survival)

 Feeding, shooting or harming baboons is unlawful